elixirbeats/abletoolz/README.md

   `tracks`, `samples` and `plugins` objects, so scripts can do what the CLI does programmatically.
 - **Plugin parser framework** (experimental).
-A registry of plugin-specific parsers that can analyze, fix and upgrade plugin state inside sets: `--analyze-plugins`, `--fix-plugins`, `--upgrade-plugins`, `--dump-plugins` (for reverse engineering new formats), `--list-parsers`.
+A registry of plugin-specific parsers that can analyze, fix and upgrade plugin state inside sets: `--analyze-plugins`, `--fix-plugins`, `--upgrade-plugins`, `--repair-plugins` (dead VST2 devices rewritten as the VST3 you have, patch and all), `--dump-plugins` (for reverse engineering new formats), `--list-parsers`.
 The endgame is rescuing old
   projects: a set full of dead 32-bit plugins can be retargeted at the modern versions you actually have installed, and where a translator exists for the plugin's state format, your old settings come along instead of being lost.
 It can even translate one plugin into a different one once someone decodes both formats.
-  Serato Sample is the first supported parser (finds and fixes its broken sample paths).
+  Three plugins have parsers today: Serato Sample and xfadelooper find and fix their broken sample paths, and Maschine 2 reports the kits and samples it can no longer find (its state is too tangled to rewrite safely).
 - **Safer saves.** Sets are serialized before anything on disk is touched — a failure can no longer leave you without your original file (which was always backed up, but still).
 - **Honest batch results.** Directory runs process sets concurrently (`--jobs`), report `N ok, M failed`, and